FedericoBruzzone/federicobruzzone.github.io/activities/future_work.md

 ## 2

-- Coupling between functio in the MIR
+- Coupling between function in the MIR
     - `.clone()` to satisfy borrow checker is anti-pattern
     - Evaluate the approach between different rust codebases